 - Dimensional, space-based rating: Order entry, purchasing, and shopping carts need to know how many cartons or pallets an order will require in order to estimate parcel shipping costs accurately.
 Right now, most estimates are based on guesswork.
 Guess too high, goodbye customers.
 Guess too low, goodbye margins.
 Pack poorly, and incur waste plus unexpected dimensional (DIM) weight fees.

 - Optimizing brand value and meeting the delivery promise: Consumers expect more for less.
 They want fast, free delivery with the same customer service they experienced when they purchased the item.
 As shippers’ carrier networks and services expand, what carriers do in the field directly reflects on you.

 - The returns disconnect: In one study reported in Retail Dive, 57 percent of consumers say returns are a hassle or could be easier.
 Meanwhile, 57 percent of retailers surveyed said returning products is "very easy."
 This disconnect between customers and retailers can be exacerbated when return shipping is slow, difficult, and costly for either party.

 Those are a lot of issues and possibly a lot of sleepless nights.
-Join Bob Malley, Managing Director of Pierbridge, Lance Healy, co-founder of Banyan Technology, and Tim Leary, Director of Operations, ConnectShip, at the Supply Chain Brain-hosted webinar “Overcoming the Barriers to an Effective Omnichannel Shipping Strategy” on Wednesday, March 4, at 1 PM EST as they explore these issues and more, along with ways to manage them.
+Join Bob Malley, Former Managing Director of Pierbridge, Lance Healy, co-founder of Banyan Technology, and Tim Leary, Director of Operations, ConnectShip, for this on-demand Supply Chain Brain-hosted webinar “Overcoming the Barriers to an Effective Omnichannel Shipping Strategy,” as they explore these issues and more, along with ways to manage them.